 On 12 August 1966, in the West London borough of Hammersmith and Fulham, just two weeks after the nation had come together to celebrate England’s World Cup win at Wembley Stadium, three police officers were gunned down in broad daylight.
 Within Braybrook Street in Shepherds Bush, it was a horrific and cold-blooded crime which shocked the nation and caused an outpouring of grief for three men who had lost their lives in the most violent of ways, simply doing their job.

 In Harry Roberts and Foxtrot One-One, former Metropolitan police officer Geoff Barton explores this crime and the investigation that followed into the three men that were responsible; Harry Roberts, John Duddy, and John Witney. center

 41-year-old Constable Fox, 25-year-old Temporary Detective Constable Wombwell and 30-year-old Detective Sergeant Head were driving their police patrol car, with assigned call sign Foxtrot One-One, past Wormwood Scrubs Prison on the afternoon of 12 August 1966 when they came across an estate car parked up with three occupants.
 They stopped to investigate this suspicious looking vehicle, a decision which resulted in their deaths.

-A well organised book collating a great deal of information on this case in a manner that is easy to read, interesting and engaging.
+A well-organised book collating a great deal of information on this case in a manner that is easy to read, policemen and engaging.
 Chapters run nicely alongside each other, with each delving a little deeper into the different aspects of the case and those involved.